Custom Deleters and Intrusive Reference Counting

 private:

-};Any object that needs to be managed with shared ownership simply inherits from RefCounted to gain reference counting capabilities:
+};Any object that needs shared management can simply inherit RefCounted to gain reference counting capability:

 public: